maxant38/big_data_hash_table_intersection/README.md

 The Main Program is responsible for:

 - Gather the different components of the project.
 This is the program to run if you want to use the project.
-- Call the UI
+- Call the UI after a first launch and a user input

 ### Main function used
 File : [TD.py](https://github.com/maxant38/big_data_hash_table_intersection/blob/main/TD.py)

-- Define hash function
+- Define hash function (native python hash function)
 - Create hash table
 - Count common words in two texts